pupsresearchlab/pups.github.io/_pages/teaching.md

 ---

 <h2>Current Courses</h2>
-Graduate Course, Course title to be announced, in Fall term 2023, University of Alberta
+Course title to be announced, in Fall term 2023, University of Alberta

 <h2>Past Course Offerings</h2>